mtorpey/pypersist/README.md

 print(power(10,5))
 ```

-will store the outputs of `triple` in human-readable files with descriptive
+will store the outputs of `power` in human-readable files with descriptive
 filenames.

 Many more options are available.
 See the documentation in `persist.py` for a